Parapodium: Annelid parapodia

-An image plate showing the different anatomical features (dashed outline) of a representative annelid parapodium.
+An image showing the different anatomical features (dashed outlines) of a representative annelid parapodium.
 Parapodium is from Lepidonotus oculatus and is a Museums Victoria specimen.

 Microscope photograph of a parapodium from a specimen of Arctonoe sp. showing the internal acicula that support the two lobes of the parapodium.
 This parapodium is from a Museums Victoria specimen.

 Most species of polychaete annelids have paired, fleshy parapodia which are segmentally arranged along the body axis.
-Parapodia vary greatly in size and form, reflecting a variety of functions, such as, anchorage, protection and locomotion.
+Parapodia vary greatly in size and form, reflecting a variety of functions, such as, anchorage, protection, locomotion, feeding and breathing.

 General description

 Parapodia in polychaetes can be uniramous (consisting of one lobe or ramus) but are usually biramous (two lobes or rami).
 In the latter case, the dorsal lobes are called notopodia and the ventral lobes neuropodia.
-Both neuropodia and notopodia may possess a bundle of chaetae (neurochaetae and notochaetae respectively), which are highly specific and greatly diversified.
+Both neuropodia and notopodia may possess a bundle of chaetae (neurochaetae and notochaetae respectively, a chaetae-bearing parapodium is called chaetiger), which are highly specific and greatly diversified.
 A single stout internal chaeta, called an acicula, may be present in each lobe, which are used to support well-developed parapodia.
 Notopodia and neuropodia can also bear cirri which are tentacle-like projections of the parapodia.
 In some groups, such as the scale worms (e.g. Polynoidae), the dorsal cirrus is modified into a scale (or elytron).

 In most species, the anteriormost segments may be specialised into the head region and prostomium, which can result in the modification of those parapodia, loss of chaetae and elongation of the cirri into anterior-facing tentacular cirri.